 - Physical assets you can sell and receive a payment within a few days

 Calculating the value of physical assets can be difficult.
 The Kelley Blue Book value for cars can frequently change, for example.
-You may have to update the value monthly using an app like Personal Capital.
+You may have to update the value monthly using an app like Empower.

 Even if you can sell something quickly doesn’t mean it’s a liquid asset.
 One example is your primary home, unless you sell it and rent or live with family instead.
 Another example is your primary car, unless you can take public transit for work and errands.

 Some assets you might include in your total net worth include: